In Stock & Available Now

 “Fake, cheap, greasy grace doesn’t transform,” he says.
 “It doesn’t set the captive free; it pats the captive on the back reassuringly on his road to destruction.
 Therefore, those ensnared in sin stay stuck while heaps of feel-good words pile on them.”

-In Grace Is Free, But It Isn’t Cheap: Challenging Today’s Watered Down Version of Salvation, Tomberlin takes up the clarion call once voiced by Dietrich Bonhoeffer for believers to appreciate the high cost Christ paid for the salvation of humankind and pursue a life of following Him.
+In Grace Is Free, But It Isn’t Cheap: Challenging Today’s Watered Down Version of Christianity, Tomberlin takes up the clarion call once voiced by Dietrich Bonhoeffer for believers to appreciate the high cost Christ paid for the salvation of humankind and pursue a life of following Him.

 This pursuit requires a true appreciation of the cost of grace and a nuanced understanding of the dynamics of liberty and accountability.